Elweyn/Elweyn/README.md

 - My passion is OpenSource Software and Decentralized Systems;
 - when I am not working I like to do sports specialy Table Tennis;
-- and I like to read Mangas.
-Or look at some games;
+- and I like to read Mangas;
-- when the time it permits I also like to play video games;
+- when the time it permits I also like to play or watch video games;
-- to finish I really love Reiiki and QiGong.
+- to finish I really love to Eat Sushi, to Read Mangas, Reiiki and QiGong;
+- the music I listen is diverse going from Rap to Reggea.

 ## Roles